Cover of the first French edition of Race, Nation, Class (detail) | © Henri Cattolica and Éditions La Découverte

 Both state and society are undergoing widespread change, whether through the effects of global financialization on local markets, the logistical interpenetration of production and everyday life, or digitization, which presents entirely new challenges, for example to the concept of citizenship.
 Through the course of global capitalism, racist structures are realigning and previously established class structures are being transformed.
 In contrast, new transnational social movements are forming—such as feminist initiatives, the #Black Lives Matter movement, and immigrants’ struggles for rights and self-determination.
 This conflicting situation makes necessary an examination of the conjuncture of racism with regard to class relations and nationalisms.

-With Étienne Balibar und Immanuel Wallerstein, Brenna Bhandar, Petar Bojanić, Maria Chehonadskih, Verónica Gago, Kelly Gillespie, Ruth Wilson Gilmore, David Theo Goldberg, Raquel Gutiérrez Aguilar, Charles Heller und Lorenzo Pezzani, Geraldine Heng, Sandro Mezzadra, Antonio Negri, Ranabir Samaddar, Nishant Shah, Kaushik Sunder Rajan, Françoise Vergès, Zimitri Erasmus, and many more.
+With Étienne Balibar and Immanuel Wallerstein, Brenna Bhandar, Baidik Bhattacharya, Petar Bojanić, Maria Chehonadskih, Karl Dahlquist, Zimitri Erasmus, Verónica Gago, Kelly Gillespie, Ruth Wilson Gilmore, David Theo Goldberg, Nilüfer Göle, Raquel Gutiérrez Aguilar, Charles Heller and Lorenzo Pezzani, Geraldine Heng, Wang Hui, Sandro Mezzadra, Nasser Mufti, Antonio Negri, Ranabir Samaddar, Nishant Shah, John Solomos, Kaushik Sunder Rajan, Alex Taek-Gwang Lee, Françoise Vergès, Kalindi Vora, and many more.

 Curated by Manuela Bojadžijev and Katrin Klingan